rileythomp/jeopardy/README.md

 - Game configuration

+  - Choose the categories you want to play with
   - Play against other people or against bots
-  - Choose the categories you want to play with
+  - Play solo or with up to 6 players
   - Play 1 or 2 round games
   - Play with or without penalties for incorrect answers
   - Play in public or private games